How to Fix a Corrupted USB Drive on Windows 10

 Broken stems, connectors, and dead drives tend to not connect to the computer’s power system.
 This can bring about many error messages once the drive is connected to the system.
 The messages will communicate to you that you need to connect and insert the drive into the computer even if it is in the right computer port.
 Customary error messages include “Please insert disk into removable disk” or “USB not recognized or has malfunctioned.”
 In most cases where the drive is physically damaged, the device must be sent to a lab for electrical repair or chip-off recovery.

-However, this error message can also occur with another type of USB drive issue.
+However, this error message can also occur with another type of USB drive issue; when the drive has a virus and can’t access data.
 It manifests itself if the flash drive is virus corrupted or when the flash drive controller software is corrupt.
 It can also happen if there is a problem with the NAND memory chips.
 The corruption of the NAND memory chip renders the flash drive unreadable, and the disk capacity is normally 0MB.
 Consequently, Windows 10 also notifies you that the disk is corrupt as it displays a different disk name.

 You can sometimes fix the unreadable drive by enabling the device on the control panel’s device manager.